-This collaborative project with Performing Arts and Media students developed an innovative and immersive multimedia storytelling methodology on the theme of ‘survival’.
-Students created narratives focused on ways to understand and improve prospects for sustainable futures, working with young people through a local youth theatre group and created education resources and workshop methods to use in wider comunity learning activities.
+Performing Arts and Media students developed an innovative and immersive multimedia storytelling methodology on the theme of ‘survival’.
+Students created narratives to understand and improve prospects for sustainable futures, working with young people through a local youth theatre group.
+The project created education resources and workshop methods to use in wider comunity learning activities.

-The Forward Thinking event connected academic staff with local organisations to build collaboration and inspire new partnerships on emerging sustainability agendas.
-It featured business blasts on sustainability in the teaching of leadership development, financial decision-making, social impact businesses, marketing and retail, entrepreneurship and the experience economy, with resilience scenario workshops on positive business impact for the global goals.
+Forward Thinking event connected academic staff with local organisations to build new partnerships on sustainability, with resilience scenario workshops on positive business impact for the UN global goals.
+The event featured sustainability in leadership development, financial decision-making, social impact businesses, marketing and retail, entrepreneurship and the experience economy

-Students researched and designed digital and public exhibitions that explored local history topics and sustainability as part of the Cotswold Centre for History and Heritage.
-Their assignments reflected on sustainability in history, heritage and conservation, using examples such as wartime experiences and women’s suffrage to analyse community impacts and legacies that can support future sustainability, through conservation and regeneration work.
+Students researched and designed digital and public exhibitions that explored local history and sustainability as part of the Cotswold Centre for History and Heritage.
+Assignments reflected on examples such as wartime experiences and women’s suffrage to analyse community impacts and support future sustainability, through conservation and regeneration work.

-This project supported connected Restorative Justice practice with Education for Sustainability principles, in collaboration with Ulster University in Northern Ireland and Humber College in Toronto, Canada.
-Students expanded their global perspective through curriculum-based activities with local stakeholders across three unique cultural settings and political contexts, experiencing different empowerment and dialogue techniques in action.
+Connecting Restorative Justice practice with Education for Sustainability, in collaboration with Ulster University in Northern Ireland and Humber College in Toronto, Canada.
+Students expanded their global perspective through curriculum activities with local stakeholders in three cultural settings and political contexts, experiencing empowerment and dialogue techniques in action.

-Using a critical dialogue group, staff and students explored the use of blockchain and disruptive technology to help them respond to sustainability as creative professionals.
-With guest input from industry speakers, they created learning materials and app concepts to reflect how a sustainability focus reduces negative impacts in music production and consumption, while supporting creative, financial and professional benefits for entrepreneurs.
+Using a critical dialogue group, staff and students explored the use of blockchain and disruptive technology to respond to sustainability as creative professionals.
+With guest input from industry, they created learning materials and app concepts to reduce negative impacts in music production and consumption, while supporting creative, financial and professional benefits for entrepreneurs.

-Using interviews on kindergarten experiences of recent graduates working in China, this project aimed to sharpen the cultural lens and sustainability focus of the Early Childhood Studies degree.
-It used the views of current students with frameworks for sustainability education, to develop curriculum change plans that better equip students in early years education for international work attuned to sustainability and that increases their positive impact as educators.
+Using kindergarten experiences of recent graduates working in China, this project developed the cultural lens and sustainability focus of the Early Childhood Studies degree.
+It used views of current students and EfS frameworks, to develop curriculum changes that better equip students for international work attuned to sustainability and increase their positive impact as educators.

-Using Public Sociology methods, this project aimed to support effective, equitable community development, using ‘sustainable communities’ framework and participatory research in students’ local areas, to develop proposals for a community festival.
+Using Public Sociology methods, this project on effective, equitable community development, used ‘sustainable communities’ frameworks and participatory research in students’ local areas, to develop proposals for a community festival.
 It actively involved students with community ‘co-learners’ and insights from global community development networks, resulting in a report to local authorities on the positive impact potential for local people.

 The sports coaching and development team delivered an employability and enterprise challenge that saw students developing independent learning and enterprise skills.
-They provided sustainability-oriented responses to scenarios presented by local organisations, to introduce beneficiaries of the services to sustainability ideas in practice e.g. an Education for Sustainability training package for school and community learning environments.
+They provided sustainability-oriented responses to scenarios from local organisations, to introduce sustainability ideas in practice such as an Education for Sustainability training package for schools and community learning.

-A cross-professional team of accounting, international business and law students devised a not-for-profit business model to support an established small-scale local company in Vietnam.
-Using insights from the company and its focus on fair trade and self-reliance, the student team developed strategies to reach into UK sales activities using online methods and tested the options for supporting this type of enterprise, exploring the legal and policy changes required.
+A cross-professional team of accounting, international business and law students devised a not-for-profit business model to support an established small-scale company in Vietnam.
+Using insights from the company and its focus on fair trade and self-reliance, the student team developed strategies to reach into UK sales using online methods and tested options for this type of enterprise, in its legal and policy context.

-This Virtual Reality project brought together three academic schools to develop innovative training resources for Social Work that place people into challenging scenarios they will meet in practice.
-On a practical level the project supported sustainability through resource efficient use of technology and through its evaluation and training insights, it uncovered ways that social work professional training can better integrate the wider global sustainable development agenda.
+This Virtual Reality saw three academic schools develop innovative training resources for Social Work that place people into challenging scenarios they meet in practice.
+The project supported sustainability action through resource efficient use of technology and its evaluation and training insights, uncovered ways that social work professional training can better integrate the wider global sustainable development agenda.